Skip to content

 isFailure(err) => boolean?() => trueDetermines whether a thrown error counts as a failure

-errorCtorOnOpenIConstructor<Error>?E_BREAKER_OPENEDCustom error class
+errorCtorOnOpenIConstructor<Error>?E_BREAKER_OPENEDCustom error class thrown when the breaker is open

 Interface ICircuitBreakerEvents

-Source: CircuitBreaker.ts
+Source: CircuitBreaker.Typings.ts

 ts